Management & Organizations

 MIDE 201Marketing (SO or JR either semester)1

-MORS Core Courses = 3 credits
+MORS CORE COURSES = 3 credits

-MORS 201Organizational Forms, Strategy and Structure (SO either semester)1
+MORS 201Organizational Forms, Strategy and Structure (FY second semester or SO either semester)1

-MORS 400Management Consulting (JR second semester, SR either semester) p CE 1
+MORS 400Management Consulting (JR second semester, SR either semester) p, CE 1

-ENTREPRENEURSHIP CONCENTRATION = 5 credits
+Entrepreneurship = 5 credits

 MORS 240Entrepreneurship (FY second semester or SO either semester)1